lino-framework/book/docs/specs/courses.rst

 .. currentmodule:: lino_xl.lib.courses

-The :mod:`courses <lino_xl.lib.courses>` plugin adds functionality for managing "courses".
+The :mod:`courses <lino_xl.lib.courses>` plugin adds functionality for managing "activities".

+The internal name "courses" is for historic reasons.
+We might one day rename the plugin to "activities".

+See also
+:doc:`/specs/voga/courses`,
+:doc:`/specs/avanti/courses`,
+:doc:`/specs/tera/courses`
+and :ref:`welfare`.

 .. contents::